Read This First

 Prompt 1: If knowledge is to be coherent, rigorous, and testable, can there be ways of knowing that do not require the scientific method?

-The section turns on Coherence, Rigor, and Testability in Knowledge, Coherence in Knowledge, and Rigor in Knowledge.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Coherence, Rigor, and Testability in Knowledge, Coherence in Knowledge, and Rigor in Knowledge in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Coherence, Rigor, and Testability in Knowledge distinct from Coherence in Knowledge.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Coherence, Rigor, and Testability in Knowledge distinct from Coherence in Knowledge.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Non-Scientific Ways of Knowing tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.